wmamills/hvac-demo/readme.md

 and build the final disk images as needed.
 You do not need to do anything to saved-images yourself.

+See the "about the demos" section below for what to expect and the demo specific readme to understand what the demo is doing and showing.

 To rebuild everything instead of using saved-images:

 ```
+./setup build
 ./Build all
 ```